 When we gather on a Sunday, we come to worship in song, to pray, to listen to the Bible read and taught, to remember the Cross, to learn, to share, to grow.
 Our desire is that we encounter the living God and leave changed in some way by that encounter.

 On Sundays the whole church gathers.
 The values that we seek to encourage are:

 - Celebration: We long to celebrate the love of God and the love of our church family.

 - Devotion: We want to experience an intimacy with God made possible through the Son, enjoyed by the presence of the Holy Spirit.

-- Participation: We encourage people to come to serve, to tell their story, to give.
-We do value participation over excellence, only wanting to give our best for the one who gave his all.
+- Participation: We encourage people to come to serve, to tell their story, to share.
+We do value participation over excellence, only wanting to give our best for the One who gave His all.

-- Transformation: Happens as we experience God’s manifest presence through his Holy Spirit.
+- Transformation: This happens as we experience God’s manifest presence through His Holy Spirit.
 We come with willing hearts to be changed by our interaction with each other and with God, and from what we learn from the Bible.

 When we praise God in song we want to use our voices and the words of the songs to honour Him, to celebrate Him, to invite Him.
 We have a music group using their gifts to help us.
 Our style is mainly contemporary though we use a mixture of new and older songs.
-Our main concern is that people worship God in spirit and truth, (John chapter 4 verse 23) that their hearts are given to God rather than what particular song is used.
+Our main concern is that people worship God in spirit and truth (John chapter 4 verse 23) and that their hearts are given to God, rather than which particular song is used.
 It’s not about perfect music; it’s about joining the holy roar of a community honestly wrestling with what it means to follow their Creator.